h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_7_25_explanation.md

 2. **Region 2 ($\log(\lambda) = 0$): "Optimal Fitting"**
    - With moderate regularization, the model achieves good balance
    - It captures the underlying pattern without fitting noise
-   - Validation error reaches its minimum in this region
+   - The validation error typically reaches its minimum in this region

 3. **Region 3 ($\log(\lambda) = 4$): "Underfitting"**
    - With strong regularization, the model is too simple